-- Some children take 6 to 12 weeks to regain normal knee control and function.
+- Some people take 6 to 12 weeks to regain normal knee control and function.

-- A metal rod placed inside the bone is removed at 1 year.
+- A metal rod placed inside the bone is removed after 1 year.

 After bone lengthening:

-- Frequent visits to the doctor are needed to adjust the lengthening device.
+- Frequent visits to the health care provider are needed to adjust the lengthening device.
 The amount of time the lengthening device is used depends on the amount of lengthening needed.
 Physical therapy is needed to maintain normal range of motion.

 - Special care of the pins or screws holding the device is needed to prevent infection.

 - The amount of time it takes the bone to heal depends on the amount of lengthening.
 Each centimeter of lengthening takes 36 days of healing.

 Because the blood vessels, muscles, and skin are involved, it is important to check the skin color, temperature, and sensation of the foot and toes frequently.
 This will help find any damage to blood vessels, muscles, or nerves as early as possible.

 Bone growth restriction (epiphysiodesis) is most often successful when it is done at the correct time in the growth period.
 However, it may cause short stature.